Toasted Overnight Steel Cut Oats

 This additional step doesn’t really add any time to the process, but just adds another step.
 You can toast the oats while your water is coming to a boil, so it’s just another step, but an easy step to incorporate.

 Toasted overnight steel cut oats:

 - 3 cups filtered water (see my water note below) – I recommend using filtered water, as tap water can have too much alkaine in it thus causing a greenish slime to occur on the oats.
 The oats are totally safe to eat, but it’s not very appealing.

-- 1 cup steel cut oats – I love and use McCann’s steel cut irish oats – You can make this gluten-free by using gluten-free oats
+- 1 cup steel cut oats – I use Bob’s Red Mill gluten free steel cut oats

 - 1/4 teaspoon fine sea salt

 - 1 tablespoon unsalted butter or unrefined coconut oil